twstokes/door_detect/README.md

 * Networked Foscam (though it should be evident in the code how easy it is to replace the image data with any other source)
 * Printed shapes placed on a door
 * Template files of the shapes in the source image

+#### Notes:

+If you see the following in stdout: "Corrupt JPEG data: 2 extraneous bytes before marker 0xd9" it appears to be a known issue with a library OpenCV uses.
+Since we're just using it for outputting the status, it's not a big deal.